wurmlab/genomicscourse/2019/practicals/population_genetics/popgen.md

 └── WHATIDID.txt
 ```

-You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input directory (if you don't have this file, you can download it from [here](../../data/popgen/vcf/snp.vcf.gz?raw=true "Download vcf"), if you do this you will need to replace 'snp.vcf' with 'snp.vcf.gz' in the code below).
+You will only need the `snp.vcf` file we created in the last practical and place it into the appropriate input directory (if you don't have this file, you can download it from [here](../../data/popgen/vcf/snp.vcf.gz?raw=true "Download vcf"), if you do this you will need to replace `snp.vcf` with `snp.vcf.gz` in the code below).

 It's a good idea to note down the results of your analysis in the results directory, as well as saving any graph you make.

-The package `adegenet` uses a object called `r genlight`.
+The package `adegenet` uses an object called `r genlight`.
 To create it, we need to input a matrix where each row is an individual and each column is a locus (i.e. a SNP position).
 We can do this using bcftools:

 ```sh
 # Select the information in the vcf file without the header